n6ai/minze/docs/guide/components/data.md

 ## this

 Accessing any property or method that is defined on the component requires the use of `this`.
 Inside the component, `this` refers to the component itself.
-The example below illustrates this.

-**Example**

 ```js
 import { MinzeElement } from 'minze'